qiyu-ren/qiyu-ren.github.io/index.md

 * **School of Information Security, Beijing University of Posts and Telecommunications**

-  M.S.
-Student in Information Security, Sep.
+  College student in Information Security, Sep.
 2014 -- Jun.
 2018

 ## Publications